|

 It

-takes slightly longer to get to Saintes and it
+takes slightly longer to get to Saintes, but

-good museums, and good shops and restaurants too.
-A lovely town
+good museums, and good shops, a market and restaurants.
+A lovely

 |